Mastering the Python GitHub API: A Practical Guide for Developers

 What Is the GitHub API?

-There are two main versions of the GitHub API:
+There are two main versions of the API:

 REST API

 The REST API accomplishes CRUD operations through resource-based URLs that support Create, Read, Update, and Delete functions.
-The API functions through standard JSON requests, which implement GET, POST, PUT, and DELETE HTTP methods.
-It provides data output in JSON structure.
+The API functions through standard JSON string responses, utilizing the GET, POST, PUT, PATCH, and DELETE HTTP methods.

 GraphQL API